Don’t need funding now but think you might in the future? Plan ahead with a business line of credit.

 - Affordable – The interest rates can be lower than other ways to borrow.
 Also, many versions of this product are free to set up.
 Maintenance fees tend to be around $100 or less.

-- Reusable – Businesses can draw from the fund repeatedly as long as they pay back the money each time.
+- Reusable – Businesses can draw from a business line of credit repeatedly as long as they pay back the money each time.

 - Unsecured – Collateral is not usually required for this type of funding.